 Many drivers ignore or don’t receive warnings about prescription meds

-(Reuters Health) - One in five drivers in a random survey had taken prescription drugs that could impair their driving ability, and most were on the road despite having been warned about the risks, a U.S. study found.
+LONDON: One in five drivers in a random survey had taken prescription drugs that could impair their driving ability, and most were on the road despite having been warned about the risks, a US study found.

-As reported online October 31 in the Journal of Studies on Alcohol and Drugs, Pollini’s team analyzed data from the latest National Roadside Survey of Alcohol and Drug Use, 2013-2014, in which random drivers across 60 sites were asked about prescription drug use within the past 48 hours.
+As reported online on Oct 31 in the Journal of Studies on Alcohol and Drugs, Assoc Prof Pollini’s team analysed data from the latest National Roadside Survey of Alcohol and Drug Use, 2013-2014, in which random drivers across 60 sites were asked about prescription drug use within the past 48 hours.

 Asked if these drugs were potentially dangerous, study participants thought sleep aids, followed by morphine/codeine, most amphetamines and muscle relaxants were safe to take while driving.
 They thought use of ADHD medications was likely to cause a crash or result in legal ramifications, however.